 If you like plain soda bread why not experiment and try adding some extra flavourings to the bread.
 I like the following variations but you could also try experimenting yourself to make your own favourite flavoured bread.
 Stir into the bread before adding the yogurt.

-- Add 1 tbsp chopped fresh thyme or rosemary and handful of sultanas
+- Add 1 tablespoon chopped fresh thyme or rosemary and handful of sultanas

 - Sauté 1 thinly sliced small onion in a little olive oil until just golden and add to the dough

 Soda bread is best eaten the day it is made but if you want to keep it to the following day then pop it in a bag to help keep it moist.
 It also freezes well so you could pop what you don't need into the freezer for another day.